 Remember the aforementioned Who Do You Love from earlier in this article?
 That film was overshadowed by this one, Darnell Martin's Cadillac Records, which released the same year.

-This time, it's Adrian Brody playing the Polish-American founder of Chess Records.
 Set between the 1940s and 1960s, Cadillac Records documents the rise of infamous bluesmen—like Muddy Waters (Jeffrey Wright)—whose careers were launched by Chess in the early days.

 Cadillac Records is a captivating homage to the blues during its heyday, and though some critics thought the script was a little clumsy, everyone's really there for Beyoncé's dazzling portrayal of the great Etta James.